 MINIMUM REQUIRED SAFETY EQUIPMENT EQUIPMENT CLASS 1 (16 to less than 26 ft.)
-(4.9 to less than 7.9 m) CLASS 3 (40 to not more than 65 ft.)
+(4.9 to less than 7.9 m) CLASS 2 (26 to less than 40 ft.)
+(7.9 to less than 12.2 m) CLASS 3 (40 to not more than 65 ft.)
 (12.2 to not more than 19.8 m) PERSONAL FLOTATION DEVICES (PFDs) One approved Type I, II or III device aboard for each person on board or being towed on water skis, etc.; and, in addition, one throwable Type IV device.
 FIRED EXTINGUISHERD Must say Coast D Guard Approved.
 At least one B-I type approved hand portable fire extinguisher (Not required on outboard motorboats less than 26 feet in length and not carrying passengers for hire if the construction of such motorboats will not permit entrapment of explosive or flammable gasses or vapors and if fuel tanks are not permanently installed.)
 At least two B-I type approved portable fire extinguishers; OR at least one B-II type ap- proved portable fire extinguisher.
 At least three B-I type approved portable fire extinguishers; OR at least one B-I type plus one B-II type approved portable fire extinguisher.
 VISUAL DISTRESS SIGNALS (Required on coastal waters only.)
-IALS Note: All boats carrying six or more passengers for hire must meet these requirements also. uired on coastal BELL, WHISTLE Every vessel less than 12 meters (39.4 ft.) in length must carry an efficient sound producing device.
-Every vessel 12 meters (39.4 ft.) but less than 20 meters (65.6 ft.) in length must carry a whistle and a bell.
-The whisle must be audible for 1/2 nautical mile.
-The mouth of the bell must be at least 200 mm (7.87 inches) in diameter.
+Must carry visual distress signals approved for both daytime and nighttime use.
+Note: All boats carrying six or more passengers for hire must meet these requirements also.
+WHISTLE in length must carry an efficient sound (65.6 ft.) in length must c producing device.
+(65.6 ft.) whisle must be audible for .4 ft.) but less than 20 meters y a whistle and a bell.
+The //2 nautical mile.
+The mouth 200 mm (7.87 inches) in diameter.